-- 2. Members of the JJCC shall not vote nor attempt to influence any other JJCC member on a matter under consideration by the JJCC or any of its committees or subcommittees: - Regarding the provision of services by such members (or by an entity that such member represents); or - That would provide direct financial benefit to such a member or the immediate family of such member; or - Engage in any other activity constituting a conflict of interest under County, state, or federal law. - 3.
+- Regarding the provision of services by such members (or by an entity that such member represents); or - That would provide direct financial benefit to such a member or the immediate family of such member; or - Engage in any other activity constituting a conflict of interest under County, state, or federal law. - 3.
 If a question arises as to whether a conflict exists that may prevent a member from voting, the Chair or their designee(s) may consult with designated County staff to assist them in making that determination.